CKs-Technology-News/PrivacyTools/README.md

 - [OnionShare](https://onionshare.org/) – An open source tool that lets you securely and anonymously share files, host websites, and chat with friends using the Tor network.
 - [Portal](https://github.com/jackyzha0/portal) – Zero-config peer-to-peer encrypted live folder syncing tool that respects your .gitignore.
 - [Nextcloud](https://nextcloud.com/) – The self-hosted productivity platform that keeps you in control.
-- [Retroshare](https://github.com/RetroShare/RetroShare) – A decentralized, private, secure, cross-platform, communication toolkit.
+- [Retroshare](https://retroshare.cc/) – Retroshare is a free, open-sourced, secure, encrypted, anonymous, multi-platform application for securely sharing and communicating with trusted Friends in a global decentralized network.
 RetroShare provides file sharing, chat, messages, forums, channels and more.
 - [ProjectSend](https://www.projectsend.org/) – Share files with your clients from your own server.
 - [zend.to](https://zend.to/) – The safe, secure and completely free way to transfer large files around the Web.